- Education and Science»

 A Fungus That Creates Ant Zombies

 The creation of a zombie ant begins when spores of a fungus named Ophiocordyceps unilateralis enter certain species of tropical carpenter ants.
 The spores geminate inside the ants, producing the thread-like mycelium which makes up the body of the fungus.
-The mycelium spreads through the body of an infected ant, eventually reaching the brain and releasing chemicals which affect the ant's behaviour.
+The mycelium spreads through the body of an infected ant, eventually reaching the insect's brain and releasing chemicals that affect its behaviour.

 Infected ants leave their nest in the trees and fall to the forest floor.
 The temperature and humidity in this area are ideal for fungal survival and reproduction.
 Under the influence of the fungus, the ant moves to the underside of a leaf which is about ten inches above the ground.
 The ant then bites down hard on a leaf vein, attaching itself to the underside of the leaf.